 However, the overall success rate of dental implant surgery is very high.
 It’s up to 95%, which gives you a high likelihood of a successful process.

 If you are considering dental implants, it’s important to note that it’s not for everyone.
 While the installation is a simple process, the healing and recover are more challenging.
-The majority of people are candidates but there are some groups of people that simply don’t make great candidates.
+The majority of people these days turn to dental implants rather than using something like veneers and bridges, but there are some groups of people that simply don’t make great candidates.

 Your oral health is very important here.
 If a dentist feels like you won’t have a good reaction or simply won’t care for your implants, they reserve the right to refuse the procedure.